transtats/transtats/README.md

     - Which packages are out-of-sync and for which language(s)?
     - Are all strings pushed to translation platform latest to source repositories?
  - At-a-glance picture for managing the localization effort progress, release by release.
 And it's readiness.
+ - Automate translation workflows by scheduling jobs. (and pipelines)

 To learn about using Transtats, please point your browser to [docs](http://docs.transtats.org).